 - Whose behavior improves by the time limits prescribed will be taken off the P.I.P and the P.I.P. will be dismissed.
 The employee will then follow the normal process for performance evaluation with the balance of the University's employees;

 - Whose behavior improves in at least 2/3 of the areas noted may be placed on a continuation of the P.I.P for the remaining area.
 Once that area improves the employee will be taken off the P.I.P.

 - Whose behavior fails to improve per the requirements of the P.I.P may be demoted, transferred, or terminated.

-An employee, whose performance deteriorates, fails to meet standards / expectations of the position, or whose behavior requires correction may be placed on a Performance Improvement Plan (P.I.P.) outside the performance evaluation process.
-If that occurs, the process will begin at 2.4-b above.
+2.7.1 An employee whose performance deteriorates or fails to meet standards / expectations of the position may be placed on a Performance Improvement Plan (P.I.P.) outside the performance evaluation process.
+If that occurs, the process will begin at 2.4.2 above.

-The process may occur electronically or on paper.
-The preference is to complete the process electronically according to the program developed by ITS; when the performance evaluation period open the supervisors will receive notification via email.
+The process will be completed electronically according to the program developed by ITS; when the performance evaluation period opens the supervisors will receive notification via email.